 BAO Noodle Shop

 You know BAO for their signature steamed buns but did you know they also offer private dining?
 BAO’s Noodle Shop in Shoreditch is home to three bookable rooms.
 The Karaoke Room holds up to 12 people for eating, drinking and (of course) singing.
 Decked out with a TV and disco lights, you can press the ‘call for service’ buttons to order food and drink right to your room and grab a bao during your instrumental break.
-The Entertainment Room, for 6-14 people, comes with a TV for playing your own music or movies.
-And The Rare Dining Room is for larger parties of up to 24 people, delivering the kind of aesthetic we’ve come to love and expect of BAO – with caramel-coloured wood-panelled walls and matching tables, an illuminating skylight and neat rows of BAO’s Bakery Goods boxes and beer.
+The Private Dining Room, for 6-14 people, comes with a TV for playing your own music or movies.
+And the Rear Dining Room is for larger parties of up to 24 people, delivering the kind of aesthetic we’ve come to love and expect of BAO – with caramel-coloured wood-panelled walls and matching tables, an illuminating skylight and neat rows of BAO’s Bakery Goods boxes and beer.
 For a fun and informal dinner party, these are the PDRs to hit up.

 1 Redchurch St, London E2 7DJ